Eschatologue/CM_wiki/docs/option/feat/feat-advanced.md

 A shield has the :weapon-prop-thrown: **Thrown (30/60)** property and has the Topple and Push Mastery property for you.
 You can only use one Mastery property per attack.
 Whether a Ranged attack with a shield hits or misses, the shield bounces back to you harmlessly.

 **Transforming Shield**
 As a :rsc-b: **Bonus Action**, while wielding both a shield and a melee weapon, you can combine the two, transforming the weapon.
 The melee weapon gains the :weapon-prop-two-handed: **Two-handed** property and deals extra damage the Shield's Damage on Hit.
-You lose the Shield’s AC bonus in this form.
+You lose the Shield's AC bonus in this form.

 You can take a :rsc-b: **Bonus Action** to end this transformation, reverting both the weapon and shield, to its original form.